 1) Apple iMac

-As I said before, people use different PCs and laptops for music production.
-However, these Macs take up the biggest or at least one of the biggest shares of the music production market.
+As I’ve mentioned earlier, people use different PCs and laptops for music production.
+However, these Macs take up the biggest shares of the music production computer market.

 Speaking of Audio Labs…